List of Blue Bloods characters: Garrett Moore

-Before becoming Frank's Deputy Commissioner of Public Information and de facto chief of staff, Garrett was a reporter.
+Before becoming Frank's Deputy Commissioner of Public Information and de facto chief of staff, Garrett was a reporter at the New York Post.
 He has been married and divorced three times and has a stepson whom he has tried to keep out of trouble.
 Garrett and Frank have a rather complex relationship; for example, Frank often expresses dismay when Garrett comes into his office unannounced but also seemingly values his perspective.
 Furthermore, many episodes depict the two debating an issue regarding what information should or should not be released to the public.
 In "Nightmares", a woman in Atlantic City, New Jersey, accused him of rape, but the allegations were proven to be false when it was revealed that the woman in question was a prostitute who slept with rich married men and then blackmailed them.
 He is portrayed by Gregory Jbara.

 Dino Arbogast

 Formerly the Organized Crime Control Bureau Chief, Dino Arbogast was promoted to Chief of Department (the highest-ranking uniformed police officer) by Frank after the retirement of the previous Chief, Ed Hines.
-Dino maintains this role for season 4, until the finale, when he's forced to resign after being caught on video committing lewd acts with an escort hired by a recently deceased brothel madam, and lying about it, and benching Danny in an attempt to keep the act from being discovered.
+Dino maintains this role for season 4 until the finale, when he is forced to resign after being caught on video committing lewd acts with an escort hired by a recently deceased brothel madam, lying about the situation, and benching Danny in an attempt to keep his actions from being discovered.
 He is portrayed by John Ventimiglia.

 Sidney Gormley

 The Supervisor of the 54th Precinct's Detective Squad, Sergeant Sidney Gormley was Danny's boss for over four years.
 He was frequently exasperated by his subordinate.
 He lives in New Hyde Park with his wife, Sheila (Cady Huffman), has a son Brendan, a currently unnamed daughter, and, according to the certificate in his office, is a graduate of New York University.
 In "Flags of Our Fathers", Gormley mentions that he is a veteran, and that he lost a grandfather and two uncles in the service.

-Early in season 5, Gormley is reassigned by Frank to One Police Plaza and appointed as Dino's replacement as Chief of department.
-However, due to Gormley only being a Sergeant at the time, and therefore not being high enough in rank to be eligible for Chief of Department (who must be at least a captain or higher), he is given the job title "Special Assistant to the Commissioner", which gives him the authorities of the Chief of department though not the pay grade or privileges.
+Early in season 5, Gormley is reassigned by Frank to One Police Plaza and appointed as Dino's replacement as chief of department.
+However, due to Gormley only being a Sergeant at the time, and therefore not being high enough in rank to be eligible for chief of department (who must be at least a captain or higher), he is given the job title "Special Assistant to the Commissioner", which gives him the authorities of the chief of department though not the pay grade or privileges.
 In this capacity, Gormley acts as Frank's liaison to the rank and file.
-He is later on promoted to Lieutenant.
+He is later on promoted to lieutenant.
 He is portrayed by Robert Clohessy.